adtork/Jeremy-Azure-lab/Expressroute-Q-in-Q/readme.md

 - You can acquire the S-tag from your provider if you are terminating Q-in-Q on customer equipment.
 The S-tag between Azure and the provider can't be changed.
 Some providers will allow you to change the S-tag between the provider edge and customer edge if the customer needs a specific S-tag.

 This guide will show Q-in-Q basic configs as well as more advanced configurations specific to Expressroute topologies.
 All configurations are done using simulation software so syntax may be slightly different.
+The VNET router in each lab is for testing purposes only.
+On prem L1/L2 connectivity best practices is outside the scope of this document.

 # Basic Q-in-Q topology, configuration and order of operations.
 This is not an Expressroute topology.
 ![alt text](https://github.com/jwrightazure/lab/blob/master/Expressroute-Q-in-Q/basics.png)